 Once the powder has been made into a solution and diluted ready for use, it should be given to you immediately.
 If not, it may be stored at room temperature and used within 12 hours.

 Reconstituted Xerava should be a clear, pale yellow to orange solution.
 The solution should not be used if it appears to contain any particles or the solution is cloudy.

+Do not throw away any medicines via wastewater or household waste.
+Ask your pharmacist how to throw away medicines you no longer use.
+These measures will help protect the environment.

 6. Contents of the pack and other information